charlesneimog/pd-ji/README.md

 # Installation

-To install this library install PureData, then go to `Help`, `Find External` and Finally search for `pd-ji` and install it.
+To install this library install PureData, then go to `Help`, `Find External` and Finally search for `py4pd-ji` and install it.

 * ⚠️ *Attention!* ⚠️ Make sure you have installed the latest version of `py4pd` and Python before running this code.